Medically reviewed by Drugs.com. Last updated on Feb 25, 2020.

 When To Call a Professional

 Contact your doctor if you discover a lump on one or both testicles or in the scrotum.
 You should also call your doctor if you develop persistent pain or swelling of either testicle.
+You should also notify a professional if you develop any breast enlargement or have any discharge from the nipple.

 Because testicular cancer is so rare, many doctors may never treat a patient with the disease.
 That’s why patients who have been diagnosed with testicular cancer should be treated at a large cancer center where the staff is expert in evaluating and caring for men with this condition.
 Doctors who use chemotherapy and/or radiation to treat testicular cancer need special skills and knowledge to treat the disease safely and effectively.
 Experience counts.